erp12/push-redux/content/pages/index.md

     - Push(GP) Implementations
     - Applications and Publications
 * [Contributing to this site](pages/contributing/index.html)
-    - ToDo: Core Push instruction set.
+    - To Do: Core Push instruction set.
-    - ToDo: Control structures page.
+    - To Do: Control structures page.
-    - ToDo: Program simplification page.
+    - To Do: Program simplification page.
-    - ToDo: Autoconstruction page (or link to discourse)
+    - To Do: Autoconstruction page (or link to discourse)
-    - ToDO: Page pointing to Push implementations.
+    - To Do: Page pointing to Push implementations.